Simon Stock: Life

 The earliest extant liturgical office in Simon Stock's honour was composed in Bordeaux in France, and dates from 1435.
 Liturgies are first known to have been celebrated in Ireland and England in 1458, and throughout the Carmelite Order in 1564.
 His feast day, an optional memorial, is May 16.
-Simon's bones are still preserved in a cathedral in Bordeaux; a tibia was brought to England in the 1860s for the Carmelite church in Kensington, London, and a part of the skull was enshrined at Aylesford in 1950.
 Simon Stock is the patron saint of the English province of Discalced Carmelites.